KarolisKaraliunas/light-weight-js/README.md

 Therefore only two attemps are allowed for the user and then the cards are reset back to their original state.

 ### General
-The comments for any functions can be found within the project, for the lines thta are not commented, they are self-explanitory.
+The comments for any functions can be found within the project, for the lines that are not commented, they are self-explanitory.
 Resources are listed below.

 > Enjoy the game !